Monitoring delivery and land use in Greater Cambridge

-The Authority Monitoring Report also assesses the council’s progress in producing its Local Plan and Area Action Plans against the timetable set out in the the Local Development Scheme.
+The Authority Monitoring Report also assesses the council’s progress in producing its Local Plan and Area Action Plans against the timetable set out in the Local Development Scheme.
 The annual publication of an Authority Monitoring Report (AMR) is a statutory requirement for all Local Authorities.
 The Greater Cambridge Shared Planning Service produces a joint report for Cambridge City and South Cambridgeshire District Councils.

-We review the Greater Cambridge housing trajectory and 5-year housing land supply calculations annually and it is published in early April.
+We review the Greater Cambridge housing trajectory and five-year housing land supply calculations annually and it is published in early April.
 The housing trajectory is prepared jointly for Greater Cambridge, consistent with the approach set out in the adopted Local Plans 2018.

-The Greater Cambridge housing trajectory (April 2020) concludes that we jointly have 5.4 years of housing land supply for the 2020-2025 5-year period.
-This conclusion is based on our 5-year housing land supply being calculated jointly, using the Liverpool methodology, and applying a 20% buffer, all of which are set out in the adopted Local Plans 2018.
+The Greater Cambridge Housing Trajectory and Five Year Housing Land Supply Report (1 April 2022) concludes that we jointly have 6.5 years of housing land supply for the 2022-2027 five-year period.
+This conclusion is based on our five-year housing land supply being calculated jointly, using the Liverpool methodology, and applying a 5% buffer.

 Housing Delivery Test